Arizona Women's Specialists

 Menopause is a natural stage of a woman’s life.
 However, the hormonal changes that occur before and during menopause can make this stage of life difficult to get through.
-You may not be able to stop menopause, but Hetal Shah, MD, Luminita Iacob, PA-C, and Julie Denton, FNP-C, at Arizona Women's Specialists can help you get through it without skipping a beat.
+You may not be able to stop menopause, but Hetal Shah, Kassandra Reil CNM and Traci Aldridge WHNP at Arizona Women's Specialists can help you get through it without skipping a beat.
 Schedule an appointment by calling the office in Glendale or Phoenix, Arizona, or booking online today.

 Menopause occurs when you no longer get your period.
 You officially reach menopause when you go 12 consecutive months without your period.
 In the United States, 52 is the average age women reach menopause.

 Once you hit menopause, your ovaries produce very little estrogen and progesterone, which are the sex hormones that regulate your menstrual cycle.
 These hormones also play a role in maintaining vaginal and bone health.

 Though menopause is a natural part of a woman’s aging process, it’s important to take good care of your reproductive health in the years before and after menopause.

 Many of the symptoms you may associate with menopause usually start months or years before you stop menstruating.
 Fluctuations in hormone levels cause these symptoms.
 This transitional period is known as perimenopause.

 Common symptoms of perimenopause and menopause include:

 - Hot flashes and night sweats

 - Low-level depression